When many folks hear the word Advent, their mind goes straight to this masterpiece:

-Whenever I had one of these I would remember to open the cardboard doors for the first three days, forget about the thing, and then find it two days after Christmas and make myself ill by overeating substandard chocolate product.
+Whenever I had one of these, I would remember to open the cardboard doors for the first three days, forget about the thing, and then find it two days after Christmas and make myself ill by overeating substandard chocolate products.

-I’m not sure when or how it happened, but the term “advent” somehow got hijacked and watered down in many homes into the form of a Christmas countdown with goodies inside to open each day.
-There’s certainly nothing wrong with a good old Advent Calendar (I’ve got a really cute one myself, because I’m just successful like that), but there’s so much more to Advent than tucking a teensy toy or piece of candy into a little pocket…or bag…or stocking…or little wooden door…or ENTIRE wine bottle (anyone find that idea pictured above slightly curious?
-Does it involve drinking a new bottle of wine every day leading up to Christmas..if so, I’m intrigued).
+I’m not sure when or how it happened, but Advent somehow got hijacked and watered down in many homes into the form of a Christmas countdown with goodies inside to open each day.
+There’s certainly nothing wrong with a good old Advent calendar (I’ve got a really cute one myself because I’m successful like that), but there’s so much more to Advent than tucking a teensy toy or piece of candy into a little pocket or bag or stocking or little wooden door or entire wine bottle.

 Kudos and gold stars for everyone.
 “Jesus!” is correct!
 You are all geniuses!

-The beauty of celebrating the coming of Christmas in the weeks preceding it rather than just celebrating Christmas itself from Thanksgiving onward…is that it creates this sense of anticipation and wonder regarding Christ’s birth (especially in kids!).
-Your daily advent activities emphasize that something amazing is about to happen.
+The beauty of celebrating the coming of Christmas in the weeks preceding it rather than just celebrating Christmas itself from Thanksgiving onward is that it creates this sense of anticipation and wonder regarding Christ’s birth.
+Your daily Advent activities emphasize that something amazing is about to happen.
 It’s a time for patience.
 It’s a time for waiting.
 It sets you up to appreciate the meaning of Christmas on a deeper level.

 You become a part of the story as you add to your nativity set day by day, rather than setting it all out at once.

 You don’t light all the candles the first week—you must wait.
 Tell your kids: “It’s not time yet, but it will be soon.”
 There’s something so simple and lovely about that.